vitorbal/video-games/README.md

 - Finish "by Genre" aggregation feature.
 - Improve styling and response behavior.
 - Fix layout shift when loading finishes.
+- Improve graph labels
+- Maybe add a fun auto-generated conclusion like "Looks like X company won the browser wars for these years!"

 - Write tests for the data manipulation stuff.
 - Look into performance improvements, especially in the data transformation logic.
 - Definitely invest into a11y.
 - generate supabase DB types with openapi-typescript.
 - Optimize bundle size, making sure e.g. lodash is being tree-shaken, etc.
+- Add CI/CD

 ## Design decisions